Circumstances affecting your studies.

 Financial arrangements

-If you have incurred a study delay during your performance grant period due to special circumstances (such as a disability or chronic illness), you may be eligible for an extra year of:
+If you have incurred a study delay during your performance grant period due to special circumstances, you may be eligible for an extra year of:

 - Study grant from DUO (extension of the performance grant)

-- Financial support from TU/e’s student financial support.
+- Financial support from TU/e’s Student Financial Support Fund

 It is important that you report the circumstances that are causing the study delay to your academic advisor or student counselor within two months.
 Feel free to make an appointment with a student counselor if you would like to learn more about these arrangements.
 The student counselor will discuss your eligibility with you.